SparkPost/support-docs/articles/user-guide/subaccounts.md

 The master account may create a webhook as the subaccount with the webhooks API by including the X-MSYS-SUBACCOUNT HTTP header.
 If the header is 0 only events for non-subaccounts will be posted.
 If the header is not present, the webhook contain all events for the account.

+When creating new webhooks within the UI, leaving the subaccount field blank will cause the created webhook to contain all events for the account.
+When selecting Master Account, the webhook will only contain events for non-subaccounts.
+Selecting a subaccount will result in the webhook containing events from that subaccount only.

 ![subaccount management for webhooks screenshot](media/subaccounts/Screen_Shot_2017-05-23_at_1.46.55_PM.png)

 ### Subaccount Self Service